Explore the Outdoors

 Understanding the natural world helps children become aware of the environment and its importance.
 It fosters a sense of responsibility and encourages them to care for the planet and its resources.

-Knowledge about the natural world enables children to understand the delicate balance of ecosystems and the impact of human activities on the environment.
+Knowledge about North American wildlife enables children to understand the delicate balance of ecosystems and the impact of human activities on the environment.
 This awareness can lead to a sense of urgency about conservation and sustainable practices.

 Knowing about the natural world allows children to connect with nature on a deeper level.
 This connection can lead to increased appreciation, awe, and wonder, which are essential for developing a sense of well-being and emotional health.